ctranstrum/chuck/README.md

     - when fingers extend, they splay, so the keys also splay outward to follow the fingers
     - the pinky is shorter than the other fingers, so the pinky keys are placed lower to match, and the top pinky key is traded for a ring finger key
     - the inner column of each hand is reduced to two keys
-    - only one thumb key for each hand
   - centrally located rotary encoder knob for easy access to scrolling and volume control
   - includes all source files, so if your fingers are slightly different, with a little work you can adjust the keyboard to fit you exactly
   - options for 1 or 2 thumb keys on each hand